adaltas/node-thrift-hive/README.md

 For conveniency, we've added two functions, `multi_execute` and `multi_query` which may run multiple requests in sequential mode inside a same client connection.
-They are both the same at the exeption of the last requests:
+They are both the same except how the last query is handled:

 -   `multi_execute` will end with an `execute` call, thus it's API is the same as the `execute` function.